-6. Step into local history at the Wenham Museum (Wenham)
+6. Step into local history at the Wenham Museum - Wenham

 Who says you can't go to the beach in winter?
 Just trade in your flip flops for snow boots and you can take in nature's awesome beauty while avoiding summer crowds.
 Collect shells, listen to the ocean, and marvel at the vastness of the world.

-8. Grab a cup of quarters and hit Joe's Playland for some old school arcade games (Salisbury)
+8. Grab a cup of quarters and hit Joe's Playland for some old school arcade games - Salisbury

-9. Take a winter walk at Ravenswood Park (Gloucester)
+9. Take a winter walk at Ravenswood Park - Gloucester

 Take a walk among snow-covered hemlocks at this 600-acre park offering the kid-friendly Ledge Hill Trail, a two-mile round trip walk among huge, fern-covered boulders.
-Start you jaunt at the park's Cape Ann Discovery Center, where you can borrow a Discovery Detective Pack for your adventure.
+Start your jaunt at the park's Cape Ann Discovery Center, where you can borrow a Discovery Detective Pack for your adventure.

-10. While you're in Gloucester, visit the Cape Ann Museum
+10. While you're in Gloucester, visit the Cape Ann Museum - Gloucester

 Admission is free for kids at this art museum exhibiting paintings, photographs and sculpture.
 Check out their calendar full of youth and family programs.
+Advanced tickets are required.

-11. Befriend the animals at Stone Zoo (Stoneham)
+11. Befriend the animals at Stone Zoo - Stoneham

 Not all animals hibernate in winter.
 Visit with black bears, North American river otters, the snow leopard, Mexican gray wolves and many more.
-Also check out the winter playgroups for kids ages 18 months to four years.

-12. Everything is awesome at the North Shore Mall (Peabody)
+12. Everything is awesome at the North Shore Mall - Peabody